esphome/esphome-docs/esphomeyaml/guides/faq.rst

 -----------------------------------

 Jep, that's a known issue.
 However, it seems to be very low-level and I don't really know how to solve it.
-I'm working on possible work-arounds for the issue but currently I do not have a real solution.
+I'm working on possible workarounds for the issue but currently I do not have a real solution.

 Some steps that can help with the issue: